mavroskardia/codechallenge/README.md

 # grab the project from github
 git clone https://github.com/mavroskardia/codechallenge.git

-# make a reference to the cloned repo for use later in the script
+# change to the new codechallenge directory
 cd codechallenge

 # make a virtual environment